maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 ---

 Modern systems are increasingly complex and distributed.
-Every engineer must understand the trade-offs of every decision and keep observability and resilience in mind.
+Every engineer must understand the trade-offs of their decisions and keep availability and resilience in mind.

 This article outlines some patterns and practices for adding resilience to complex, distributed systems.